Things to do in Santa Marta Colombia, Caribbean Coast

 Photo by Travelhapp, Minca, Hike to Finca San Rafael

-13. Hike to Cerro Kennedy from Minca
+13. Scenic Hike to Cerro Kennedy & Amazing Sunrises

 From Minca you can hike to the Cerro Kennedy mountain peak in the Sierra Nevada de Santa Marta which offers some of the most incredible views of the area.
 If you don’t want to hike, you can also go by moto taxi.
 Cerro Kennedy is definitely one of Santa Marta’s hidden treasures and a must-see place!
 View pictures and read more about the hike to Cerro Kennedy.